Jim mentioned the teensy earlier. This led to a couple of interesting links

 loop"

-Post by Dana Whitlow
+Post by Dana Whitlowis

 really a manual process to de-tilt the phase versus time plot.